flant/addon-operator/docs/src/VALUES.md

 ## Extending

 Values are config values with applied patches, so schema in values.yaml should contain duplicates of properties from config-values.yaml schema.
-There is a technique with `allOf` to reduce duplicates: [1](https://github.com/json-schema-org/json-schema-spec/issues/348) [2](https://github.com/json-schema-org/json-schema-spec/issues/348), but it will not eliminate duplicates when `additionalProperties: false`.
+There is a technique with `allOf` to reduce [duplicates][duplicates], but it will not eliminate duplicates when `additionalProperties: false`.
 To overcome this problem, we implement custom property `x-extend` for values.yaml schema.

 If values.yaml schema contains `x-extend` field, shell-operator extends fields in values.yaml schema with fields from config-values.yaml schema:
 - definitions